haveno-dex/haveno/docs/installing.md

 These are the steps needed to set up a local Haveno test network.
 You'll have the possibility to either connect to our shared Monero stagenet node or to create your own private stagenet.

+We also provide instructions and dockerfiles for [running a test network using Docker and docker-compose](https://github.com/haveno-dex/haveno/tree/docker/docker)

 ## 1. Install dependencies

 On Ubuntu: `sudo apt install make wget git git-lfs openjdk-11-jdk`.
 The Bitcoin and Monero binaries will be downloaded and verified automatically in the next step.